johanaarstein/dotlottie-player/README.md

 ### In Javascript or TypeScript

-1. Install package using npm or yarn.
+1. Install package using npm or yarn:

 ```shell
 npm install --save @johanaarstein/dotlottie-player
 ```

-2. Import package in your code.
+2. Import package in your code:

 ```javascript
 import '@johanaarstein/dotlottie-player'